 Tove Slotte started designing Arabia’s Moomin products in the late 1980s.
 When Slotte left on a maternity leave, Camilla Moberg, a freelance designer, was offered the opportunity to design, among other things, the four following Moomin mugs by Arabia.

 #5 Mug dark blue 1991-1999

 The fifth Moomin mug, Mug dark blue, appeared in stores in 1991.
 The mug is also known as Mug dark blue, Moominpappa.
-Camilla Moberg chose illustrations for the mug from Tove and Lars Jansson’s comic #12 Moomin and the Sea (1957).
+Camilla Moberg chose illustrations for the mug from Tove Jansson’s comic #12 Moomin and the Sea (1957).

 “With only four Moomin mugs designed at the time, the amount of unused material from Tove Jansson’s original production was enormous.
 I definitely wanted to continue the style without the comic strip frames because I thought the background color accentuated the selected illustrations,” says Moberg.

 “As a source of inspiration for the background color, I really wanted to use Jansson’s colored picture books so that the mugs would have as much “Moominvalley feel” as possible”, Moberg continues.

 The sixth Moomin mug in the Teema series, Mug dark green, came out in 1991.
 The mug is also known as Mug dark green, Moomintroll.
 For the mug design, Camilla Moberg combined illustrations from several different stories by Tove Jansson; The comic #12 Moomin and the Sea (1957), #4 Moomin’s Desert Island (1955) and Tove and Lars Jansson’s comic #16 Conscientous Moomin (1958).